Missed the Leonid meteor shower? A better one, the Geminids, is next month.

 Mark your calendars for the night of Dec.
 13 if you plan to hunt for Geminids.
 For those venturing out and about, you’ll want a clear, dark location.
 Beaches, fields, farmland and other spots far from light pollution are ideal.

 When watching a meteor shower, there’s no place specific to look.
 If you trace back the tails of the shooting stars, all will converge at the “radiant point,” from which the meteors appear to emanate.
-The most visually striking meteors will be found 90 degrees away from the radiant though.
+The most visually striking meteors will be found 90 degrees away from the radiant, though.
 It’s like enjoying a fireworks display — you don’t look at where they’re launched from, but rather where they’ll dazzle.